viscerae/optimaldnd/README.md

 ✧ Implementation of new tools

-    ✧ Sheet Screen (tracking PCs sheets on your screen!) ✔️ 🐛 Bug hunting!
+    ✧ Sheet Screen (tracking PCs sheets on your screen!) 🚧 🐛 Bug hunting!

-    ✧ DnD Bestiary (Database of all monsters in DnD) ✔️ 🐛 Bug hunting!
+    ✧ DnD Bestiary (Database of all monsters in DnD) 🚧 🐛 Bug hunting!

+    ✧ Spell List (All of them!) 🚧

+    ✧ Homebrew Adventures (Some adventures made by us!) 🚧

-    ✧ Dice Roller (Roll all dice and all combinations of dice in a single place!)
+    ✧ Dice Roller (Roll all dice and all combinations of dice in a single place!) ❌

     ✧ Background generator (No imagination?
-No problem we handle it!)
+No problem we handle it!) ❌

-    ✧ Other Resources (Will be updated in the future.)
+    ✧ Other Resources (Will be updated in the future.) ❌

 You can support me at:
 https://buymeacoffee.com/viscerae